microsoft/onnxruntime/docs/genai/howto/build-from-source.md

 ### Build for Android

-If building on Windows, install the `ninja` packages.
+If building on Windows, install `ninja`.

 ```bash
 pip install ninja